savonet/book/introduction.md

 ### Thanks

-Other main developers of Liquidsoap
+Other main developers of Liquidsoap (Tabard, etc.)

 TODO: thanks Balbinus for the logo